Kim Kardashian Accused Of Using Paris Robbery To Get Plastic Surgery

 This also isn’t the first time Kim has been accused of using her time out from the spotlight to get plastic surgery.

-Uproxx.com claimed last year that Kardashian was being accused of using her time away to get her butt implants removed, though the star has never confirmed she had any plastic surgery on her face or body.
+Uproxx claimed last year that Kardashian was being accused of using her time away to get her butt implants removed, though the star has never confirmed she had any plastic surgery on her face or body.

 Notably, Kardashian has never confirmed she’s gotten any form of plastic surgery, though Kim did hint to fans that she may have been getting more procedures done earlier this month.